melikamohamadifakhar/melikamohamadifakhar.github.io/contents/home.md

 Hey there!
-I’m Melika Mohammadi, a Computer Science student at the Iran University of Science and Technology (IUST).
-With a CGPA of 3.84/4, I've been working hard and loving every bit of it!
+I’m **Melika Mohammadi**, a Computer Science student at the Iran University of Science and Technology (IUST).
+With a CGPA of **3.84/4**, I've been working hard and loving every bit of it!

 I’m super passionate about diving into new challenges and exploring the latest in tech.
 Whether it’s tackling tough problems or getting involved in exciting research, I’m all in.
 I’m always on the lookout for new things to learn and ways to push the limits.